Dexus/blueimp-file-upload-expressjs-plus/README.md

 * uniqueFilename: true (generate uuid filename)
 * thumbnail (changed default width from 99 to 100)
 * saveOriginal: false (blueimp saves original but added this flag to remove original in case all you want is the resized imageVersions)
-* removed copyImgAsThumb dependency. if you set it to true it'll create the default thumbnail. but if you don't use it and just set a bunch of imageVersions it'll create those versions anyways.
+* removed copyImgAsThumb dependency. if you set it to true it'll create the default thumbnail. but if you don't use it and just set a bunch of imageVersions it'll create those versions without relying on the copyImgAsThumb flag being set to true.

 # Blueimp file upload for Express js